mapbox/mapbox-gl-js/README.md

 This program defines a variable within `main` called `color`, initialize the value of `color`, then sets `gl_FragColor` to the value of `color`.

-In general, pragmas take the form defined below.
+Pragmas take the following form.

 ```glsl
 #pragma mapbox: (define|initialize) (lowp|mediump|highp) (float|vec2|vec3|vec4) {name}